Professor Harvey Whitehouse (Director of ICEA)

 Teaching and research interests

 Following two years of field research on a ‘cargo cult’ in New Britain , Papua New Guinea in the late eighties, Harvey Whitehouse developed a theory of ’modes of religiosity that has been the subject of extensive critical evaluation and testing by anthropologists, historians, archaeologists, and cognitive scientists.
 The modes theory explains the scale and structure of religious organizations in terms of the frequency and emotionality of rituals: low frequency emotionally arousing rituals bind together small groups of participants; high frequency, less exciting rituals create large anonymous communities that are more diffusely integrated.
-Whitehouse explains these patterns in terms of cognitive mechanisms (such as imitation, memory, and analogical thinking) and cultural selection pressures (such as between group competition).
-Recent efforts to test the modes theory have applied a wide range of methods including psychological experiments, economic games, large-scale surveys, and agent-based models.
+Recent efforts to test the modes theory have applied a wide range of methods including carefully controlled psychological experiments, economic games, large-scale surveys, and agent-based models.
 Whitehouse led much of this research as director of the Explaining Religion Project (2007-2010), which sought to explain both recurrent and variable features of religion and to describe and predict changes in religious systems over time.
 Funded by the European Commission and employing seven postdoctoral researchers in Oxford, this project involved 14 collaborating universities across Europe and North America.

-In addition to his research endeavours, Professor Whitehouse has been heavily involved in the creation of new academic programmes.
+In addition to his research endeavours, Professor Whitehouse has been extensively involved in the creation of new academic programmes.
 He was founding director of the Institute of Cognition and Culture at Queen’s University Belfast and of Oxford’s Centre for Anthropology of Mind.
-In 2006, Whitehouse was elected to a Chair in Social Anthropology at Oxford University and to a Professorial Fellowship at Magdalen College.
-While Head of Oxford’s School of Anthropology (2006-2009) he helped to establish the Institute of Cognitive and Evolutionary Anthropology.
+In 2006, Whitehouse was elected to a Statutory Chair in Social Anthropology at Oxford University and to a Professorial Fellowship at Magdalen College.
+From 2006-2009 he served as Head of Oxford’s School of Anthropology, establishing the Institute of Cognitive and Evolutionary Anthropology in 2007.